 Fortunately, we can do the processing right after recording in our device.
 To do it, we should click anywhere on our screen to populate our slow-motion features (Pic.
 34).

 Before I start to describe all edit & save options available in the Mi 9 device, I must flag up another feature, not really good in my opinion.
 There are external timeframes not covered by Slow-motion mode sensu stricto.
-As I told above, considering a 960FPS mode, which runs after a white button appear.
+As I told above, considering a 960FPS mode, which runs after a white button appears.
 It works analogically in another 2 modes too.
 Wanting to cover some important moments in your slow-motion feature you have to predict them before.
-Usually the best time is 10s (according to the one of crude file length shown above in Pic.
+Usually, the best time is 10s (according to the one of crude file length shown above in Pic.
 33).
 Throughout this time both after the start and before the end of our footage, the Slow motion doesn’t exist.
 Mi 9 covers it as an ordinary video.
-The green boxes show exactly what parts of our footage includes a Slow motion mode.
+The green boxes show exactly what parts of our footage include a Slow motion mode.
 There are more rare dots in the section between the external ones, more congested.

 Before saving our slow-motion video it’s good to make some simple adjustments, available in the “Settings” option (Pic.
 35, 36).

 Personally, I would rather avoid changing your footage feature on the “full screen” mode, because it may come unpleasingly stretched.